-- General courses cover the content in a pace that meets the needs of learners who may need support in developing their skills and building the basic foundations and concepts. - AP courses focus on the same skills as general courses, but Advanced Placement courses are distinguished by a more rigorous and inquiry-based study.
-AP courses move at an accelerated pace, feature an in-depth scope, and require more independent work.
+- General courses cover the content in a pace that meets the needs of learners who may need support in developing their skills and building the basic foundations and concepts. - Dual enrollment and AP courses focus on the same skills as general courses, but are distinguished by a more rigorous and inquiry-based study.
+Dual enrollment and AP courses move at an accelerated pace, feature an in-depth scope, and require more independent work in alignment with college-level academic expectations.